intershop/devenv-4-iom/doc/05_log_messages.md

     cmd_producing_json | jq 'select(.level == "ERROR") | .timestamp,.message'
     ...
     "2021-12-21T14:13:03.49Z"
-    "noObjectFound: Object not found for given ID '100' while 'get user for management'."
+    "noObjectFound: Object not found for given ID '100' while 'get user for management'."
     ...

     # Get only values "timestamp" and "message" in a new JSON structure, where key "level" has value "ERROR"